- How Do I Choose The Appropriate Permanent Magnets?

 - The magnetic surface is thinner than 20 mm ( 0.787")

-- The magnetic surface is rough or not directly touched.
-For example, the surface is painted or there is debris on the surface
+- The magnet and the steel / magnetic surface are not directly touching.
+For example, if the surface is painted or covered with debris

-In most applications, the actual pulling force is smaller considering these factors.
+In the real world, the actual pulling force is smaller than the industrial measured pulling force.

 4. What Decides The Pulling Force Of A Magnet?
 How to Increase The Pulling Force Of A Magnet?